Hader0/Portfolio_T1A2/README.md

 ##### Layout

-For the layout, I didn't want to overcomplicate the design by adding too many elements for what I intented to be simple.
-By implements the current layout, it gives the user ease of looking at any page and being able to understand what is displayed, especially since it is only a portfolio website.
+For the layout, I didn't want to overcomplicate the design by adding too many elements for what I intended to be simple.
+By implementing the current layout, it gives the user ease of looking at any page and being able to understand what is displayed, especially since it is only a portfolio website.

 My intention isn't to impress users with complicated functions, that is what the projects are for.
 I wanted the layout to leave an impression of who I am and what I have achieved.